clbhundley/websocket-server-gdextension/README.md

 ---

-*This extension was created to fill the gap left by Godot 4's removal of the WebSocketServer class, providing a robust alternative for networked applications.*
+*This extension was created to fill the gap left by Godot 4's removal of the WebSocketServer class, providing a robust solution for networked applications.*